ktoso/rx-wiki/Combining-Observables.md

 [[images/rx-operators/zip.png]]

-The `zip( )` method returns a Observable that applies a closure of your choosing to the combination of items emitted, in sequence, by two (or more) other Observables, with the results of this closure becoming the sequence emitted by the returned Observable.
+The `zip( )` method returns an Observable that applies a closure of your choosing to the combination of items emitted, in sequence, by two (or more) other Observables, with the results of this closure becoming the sequence emitted by the returned Observable.
 It applies this closure in strict sequence, so the first object emitted by the new zip-Observable will be the result of the closure applied to the first object emitted by Observable #1 and the first object emitted by Observable #2; the second object emitted by the new zip-Observable will be the result of the closure applied to the second object emitted by Observable #1 and the second object emitted by Observable #2; and so forth.

 ```groovy
 myZipObservable = Observable.zip(observable1, observable2, { response1, response2 -> some operation on those responses } );